marhas/UAWalkthrough/README.md

     var walkthroughItems: [WalkthroughItem] {
         return [
-            StandaloneItem(text: .plainText("This is a walkthrough of The App"), HighlightedItem(highlightedArea: actionButton1, textLocation: .below, text: .plainText("This button makes the app go BOOM.")), HighlightedItem(highlightedArea: slider, textLocation: .above, text: .plainText("Here's a slider for you.")), StandaloneItem(centerOffset: CGPoint(x: 0, y: -120), text: .plainText("That marks the end of the onboarding.
+            StandaloneItem(text: .plainText("This is a walkthrough of The App"), HighlightedItem(highlightedArea: actionButton1, textLocation: .below, content: .plainText("This button makes the app go BOOM.")), HighlightedItem(highlightedArea: slider, textLocation: .above, content: .plainText("Here's a slider for you.")), StandaloneItem(centerOffset: CGPoint(x: 0, y: -120), content: .plainText("That marks the end of the onboarding.
 Have fun!")), ]
     }
 }